PierreIsHere/FeelyInstaBot/README.md

 # FeelyInstaBot
-Small little Instagram bot designed to expand the outreach of a company
+Small Instagram bot designed to expand the outreach of a company